adds39939/titanite/README.md

 ## How it works

-Titanite writes launch options and Proton builds through Steam itself, so changes show up in Steam right away.
+Titanite is a Linux take on the per-game settings in the Nvidia App or AMD Adrenalin.

-Everything Titanite sets ends up as plain launch options in Steam.
-There are no extra config files, wrapper scripts or background services, and nothing needs to be running when you play.
-You can see and edit the result in Steam's own properties window, and if you uninstall Titanite your games keep working exactly as you left them.
+It sets launch options and Proton builds through Steam itself, so changes show up right away.
+No config files, wrappers or background services, and nothing has to run while you play.
+Everything stays visible and editable in Steam's properties window, and if you uninstall Titanite, your games carry on exactly as you left them.

 ## Install